(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 When the plane of the Soviet pilot Nikolaj Gastello was hit and caught fire during the Second World War, it did not crash without further ado.
 Instead of ejecting, Gastello made a lightning-quick decision: He wanted to use the burning bomber to damage the German enemy as much as possible and maneuvered the plane straight into a fuel depot.
 It exploded and destroyed a number of military tanks.
 He received a medal posthumously for his efforts, and the dramatic event in 1941 is described in books that Russian schoolchildren read today.

 Gastello's story emphasizes self-sacrifice for the nation and exemplifies the core of Soviet Union propaganda.
 With its militaristic bravado, it reveals a Russia still keen to celebrate its World War II triumphs as a means of bolstering patriotism.

 The film's title could almost be satirical; is it the Russian people and the nation that are immortal, or the oppressive propaganda-

 the machinery in a newer form?

-The film makes me think of the Russian poet and head of state Fjodor Chuchev, who philosophized about the differences between Russia and the West.
-Twenty one was quoted by Vladimir Putin as he welcomed France's then-President Nicolas Sarkozy in the Kremlin: "Russia cannot be understood by reason, her greatness cannot be measured by ordinary scale, she is unique – Russia can only be believed.“The quote is not entirely correct, however Immortal is a perfect illustration of the people's perception of the nation and an ideology that permeates the atmosphere.
-The inhabitants of the city do not have to verbalize it in order for us to understand it.
+The film makes me think of the Russian poet and head of state Fyodor Tyutchev, who philosophized about the differences between Russia and the West.
+Tyutchev was quoted by Vladimir Putin when he received then French President Nicolas Sarkozy in the Kremlin: "Russia cannot be understood with the mind, her greatness cannot be measured by ordinary standards, she is unique – Russia can only be believed in.» The quote is not entirely correct, but Immortal is a perfect illustration of the people's perception of the nation and an ideology that permeates the atmosphere.
+The citizens of the city do not need to verbalize it for us to understand it.